A sustainable path to 2050

 - Excluding companies that generate greater than 10% of their revenues from thermal coal mining

-2. Engaging - working with the companies that we invest in to encourage rapid decarbonisation of their operations and supply chains
+2. Company engagement - working with the companies that we invest in to encourage rapid decarbonisation of their operations and supply chains

-- Discussing emission reduction targets and strategies with 100% of our portfolio* companies at management and board levels
+- Seeking Paris-aligned emission reduction targets and strategies with 100% of our portfolio* companies at management and board levels

-- Member of management committee of Investor Group on Climate Change (IGCC) to drive research, advocacy and engagement with other Australian institutional investors
+- Investor groups: we work with the Australian Council of Superannuation Investors (ACSI), the Investor Group on Climate Change (IGCC) and Responsible Investment Association Australasia (RIAA) to drive research, advocacy and engagement with other Australian institutional investors

-ClimateWorks, an independent, not-for-profit body, assessing business momentum towards net zero emissions across Australia has just released a report on the superannuation sector.
+ClimateWorks, an independent, not-for-profit body, assessing business momentum towards net-zero emissions across Australia released a report on the superannuation sector.
 UniSuper was recognised as one of only three super funds to be fully aligned with the goal of net zero emissions by 2050, a key element of the Paris Agreement.

 Short and medium-term targets to support our longer-term objectives